BCoDTT/SSD1306-callliope/README.md

 ### Initialize OLED Display
 Initializes the OLED display.

-Sets up the OLED display and prepares it for use by the calliope mini
+Sets up the OLED display and prepares it for use by the calliope mini.

 ```sig
 OLED.init(64, 128);